 Sustainability of the governmental public health system is dependent principally on the financial health of state and local public health agencies.
 This is a challenge since public health programs and services are often provided in fiscally challenging environments (e.g., government revenue declines, budget reductions, economic recessions, unfunded mandates).
 Effective utilization of resources requires that public health professionals have access to timely, reliable, and uniform data to assess agency and system conditions and to use that information to support decisions.
 Development of The Public Health Uniform National Data System (PHUND$) responds to that need.

 PHUND$ is a web-based financial data collection and analysis portal hosted by the National Association of County and City Health Officials (NACCHO).
-PHUND$ is designed to collect local public health agency financial data and generates immediate feedback on agency financial and operational conditions through dashboards, benchmarking, ratio and trend analysis, and analysis of program financial performance.
+PHUND$ is designed to collect uniform local public health agency financial data and generates immediate feedback on agency financial and operational conditions through dashboards, benchmarking, ratio and trend analysis, and analysis of program financial performance.
+Since the initial design of a PHUND$ framework in 2006, data has always been collected in categories consistent with the Foundation Public Health Services.
 Benefits of PHUND$ include the ability to:

 A NACCHO national advisory committee provided direction on the development of PHUND$.
+Committee members included representatives of state and local departments and ASTHO.
 Using a consensus building process, the advisory committee established analytical functions, data elements, and standardized definitions to ensure uniformity.
 The criteria established by the advisory committee could eventually serve as the foundation for a national public health chart of accounts.

 Click on image for a larger view.